Building multi-platform documentation with DocC

 Step 3: Generate a platform-specific static documentation website

-With the platform-specific archives in place, we can now generate a static site for a specific platform:
+With platform-specific archives in place, we can now create a static site for each platform:

 desc "Build static documentation website for a single platform"